sagemath/trac_to_gh/Issue 1588.md

 # Issue 1588: after #1566, new errors in converting symbolic compositions to polynomials are exposed.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1588

 Original creator: mhansen